SimonAlling/better-facebook-messenger/README.md

 With some browsers and/or extensions, a userscript can be installed by simply [opening the `.user.js` file][bfm-raw] and confirming the installation.

 If that does not work, please refer to the documentation for your browser and/or extension.

+## Technical details

+The extension is purely CSS-powered.
+JavaScript is only used for injecting the CSS into the page, by appending a `<style id="Better_Facebook_Messenger">` element to `<head>`.

+## It doesn't work!

+It could be because Facebook has changed something in the code of its site(s), so that the code used to detect and hide GIFs is no longer compatible.
+This is unfortunately expected to happen every once in a while, and can only be counteracted by updating the extension.

 [messenger]: https://messenger.com
 [tampermonkey]: https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en